Lenses

 is the more sharply curved.

-be shown very simply.
+You can easily see the difference in the behaviour of convex and concave lenses.
 If you hold a convex lens in front of some writing then the writing will

 look bigger, but through a concave lens it will look smaller.